flatiron/blacksmith/README.md

 Notice that partials can _be specified by both layouts and pages._ In the event of a conflict the partials specified by the page will always be preferred.

-Lets examine a fully-formed data structure for rendering a given page:
+Lets examine a fully-formed data structure for rendering each of our rendering data structures:

+**Page**

 ``` js
   {